 Luxury brands and glossy magazines have historically been the perfect pair.
-When the Web took over analog content, many luxury brands did what they do best, they bought against that same glossy inventory online.
-What resulted is that luxury brands own the lion’s share of a few key publications digital inventory, as well as the YouTube and programmatic inventory across those same publishers.
-(Think Conde Nast YouTube channels, Conde Nast properties, and Conde Nast programmatic inventory).
-This strategy helps retain control and ensure safety, relevancy, and audience targeting.
+When the web took over analog content, many luxury brands did what they do best, they bought against that luxury ad inventory online.
+Now luxury brands own the lion’s share of a few key publications’ digital inventory, as well as the YouTube and programmatic inventory.
+This strategy helps retain control and ensure safety, relevancy, and audience targeting when it comes to luxury ads.
 This in turn limits the risk inherent across the web and in particular, on user generated content platforms.

-The challenge with this strategy, especially on YouTube, is that it can restrict scale and limit growth.
+The challenge with this content strategy, especially on YouTube, is that it can restrict scale and limit growth.
 That also limits new customer acquisition by missing out on key audiences that engage with a multitude of content.
 So how can you buy in premium environments on YouTube for luxury brands without sacrificing scale?
 By being selective, but not overly restrictive in your approach.
-Here are our top 3 reasons for luxury brands to be on YouTube.

 1. Premium Environments & Premium Scale

-Up to 27% of YouTube content is broadcast quality.1 When you think about how vast a platform YouTube is, the number seems small, but it actually reflects millions of videos and billions of views.
+Up to 27% of YouTube content is broadcast quality.
+When you think about how vast a platform YouTube is, the number seems small, but it actually reflects millions of videos and billions of views.
 With the right strategy, it’s possible to run in premium environments and limit non broadcast quality inventory.
-And within your targeting strategy, it is important to be prescriptive about the type of content you want to run ads against.
-YouTube is not a one-size-fits-all platform, and luxury brands should expect a level of customization and contextual targeting that matches their brand voice and ethos.
+And within your content targeting strategy, it is important to be prescriptive about the type of content you want to run ads against.
+YouTube is not a one-size-fits-all platform for advertisements, and luxury brands should expect a level of customization and contextual targeting that matches their brand voice and ethos.